 - Add enough salt to get the sodium level to around 50% (the feed will contain some salt, so you don’t want to take this right up to 100%).
 And THEN, make sure your horse has access to free choice salt.
 You could use iodized salt in this case to give some iodine as well.

-Here is how my diet looks after making these adjustments:
+Here is how the diet looks after making these adjustments:

-Personally what I would actually do is really insist on the feed supplier providing the information, OR use a feed supplier that does supply full information.
+It is best to really insist on the feed supplier providing the information, OR if you’re not happy with their response, use a feed supplier that does supply full information.

 The days are gone where feed companies should expect you as their customer to be happy to use a feed without knowing exactly what is in it.
 So speak up, ask for information and let your feed supplier know how important it is to you to know exactly what is in the feed or supplement products you are using!
 If they get enough people like you asking for this information you will create change!